nditech/mobile-notes/README.md

     }
     ```

+## Diagnosis

+*Currently there is no issue.*

+## Contribution

+* Please read our [Code Commits Guide](https://github.com/nditech/git-styleguide) and [Documentation Guide](https://github.com/nditech/standardized-README).
+* We also follow Google's [Javascript Style Guide](https://google.github.io/styleguide/jsguide.html) and Airbnb's [React Style Guide](https://github.com/airbnb/javascript/tree/master/react).
+* Do your own unit test before committing code.

-## Differences
+## Improvement

-from [AWS Blog](https://aws.amazon.com/blogs/mobile/aws-mobile-app-backend-with-hybrid-apps/) and Serverless-Stack.com
+The differences between the code in this repository and the ones from [AWS Blog](https://aws.amazon.com/blogs/mobile/aws-mobile-app-backend-with-hybrid-apps/) and Serverless-Stack.com

 - The front-end code ([Ionic framework](https://ionicframework.com/)) from Amazon Blog is outdated.
 Since 2016 when the blog was written, Ionic has changed the folder structure amongst other things so I wasn't able to make the code from Amazon work with the current Ionic framework.
 - At the time of this documentation (April 2019), Ionic has released a beta version for React.
 However, it seems more complicated than it should be and I'm more familiar with React than Angular (which is originally supported by Inonic) so I decided to use the front-end code from Serverless-Stack.com.
 If you want to develop your own mobile app, consider using [React Native](https://facebook.github.io/react-native/).